USC-NSL/sage/README.md

 ## Installation
 There are 2 ways to use SAGE.
 First is using our [Vagrantfile](/Vagrantfile), second is shown below.
 If you use the Vagrant file, you may skip to [Usage](#Usage) below.
 For more information about Vagrant, please visit [official website](https://www.vagrantup.com/intro).
+We provide a simple [how-to](scripts/sigcomm21#Vagrant-how-to) for you to run with our Vagrant file.

 ### 1. Install Dependencies
 - Debian/Ubuntu packages